JuliaGeo/GeometryOps.jl/docs/src/tutorials/creating_geometry.md

 land_geo = GeoJSON.read(read(land_path, String))
 ````

-create a figure with a `GeoAxis` from GeoMakie, that can handle the projections between CRS.
+create a figure with a `GeoAxis` from GeoMakie, that can handle the projections between different CRSs.

 ````@example creating_geometry
 fig = Figure(size=(1000, 500));